lpacher/lae/fpga/labs/lab4/README.md

 **EXERCISE 2**

 Create a new Verilog source file `rtl/GrayDecoder.v`.
-Try yourself to implement and simulate a **4b/4b binary-to-Gray decoder**.
+Try yourself to implement and simulate a **parameterizable binary-to-Gray decoder**.
 This functionality can be implemented using simple `assign` statements:

 ```verilog